 Every year, people from all over the world flock to China — Beijing in particular — to visit the Great Wall.
 A series of defense fortifications snaking its way across Northern China, the Great Wall was built in stages over the last 2000 years.
-Listed as a UNESCO Heritage Site in 1987, it is visited by over 10 million people each year.
+Listed as a UNESCO Heritage Site in 1987 and one of the new 7 Wonders of the World, it is visited by over 10 million people each year.
 If you want to make the most of your visit, here are a few tips every traveler should know.

 1. It’s called great for a reason — pick where you want to visit carefully.